 - Creepy Basement

-- Failed a Spot Check: Buffy is so busy arguing with Angel, neither realise the vampire she's waiting to rise from his grave has done just that.
+- Failed a Spot Check: Buffy and Angel are so busy arguing that neither realize that the vampire she's been in the graveyard waiting on to rise from his grave has done just that until he attacks.

-- Good Is Not Soft: Buffy's intolerance for those with a soul doing the wrong thing is first addressed in this episode, believing Chris does not get any benefit of the doubt.
+- Good Is Not Soft: Buffy's intolerance for those with a soul doing the wrong thing is first addressed in this episode.
+Chris does not get any benefit of the doubt.
 "He's just a ghoul."

 - Grave Robbing